Gambini/Overgrowth-Update/README.txt

 If there are some people that would like it in a lower (like 3), then say something

+Updating this updater:
+-Drag the OvergrowthUpdater.exe from the .zip file into the folder to replace the old one.
+-Add any new files that were not there previously
+IMPORTANT: If you installed a version of this updater (like 1.1) and I released a new version that says "Major bug fix" (like 1.3), then you might want to do the following:
+	1.)Clean/delete the updates folder.
+You can do this from within the updater, or just delete the folder(s) yourself.
+	2.)Navigate to [Overgrowth install location]\Data\version.xml and open it up.
+Modify the 'shortname' property to a version from before you used the updater.
+The program only looks at shortname, so don't need to modify others.
+	3.)Run the updater as normal.

 Icon made by ZramuliZ from the Overgrowth forums.

 Changelog:
-v1.3:=========================================
+v1.4:=========================================
+-Added a feature to log the changes that the program makes.
+If enabled in the 'Options' dropdown menu, then a file will be created in the directory of the updater named log.txt.
+You can compare what the log says to what you see in the updates folder/install folder to verify that everything that needed to be copied/made actually got copied/made. v1.3:=========================================
+Major bug fix
 -Again, fixed logic for adding files from the update that didn't previously exist.
 I am 99% that all of the code for applying the file changes to the Overgrowth game are now correct.
 I would like it if someone would confirm, but I followed exactly what was going on, and it was working properly.